ssrome/fcc_markdown_previewer/README.md

 # Markdown Previewer

-A freeCodeCamp front-end libraries projects to build a markdown previewer
+A freeCodeCamp front-end libraries project to build a markdown previewer using any mix of HTML, JavaScript, CSS, Bootstrap, SASS, React, Redux, and jQuery.
+The project had to pass a list of user stories, in order to be complete.

 ## Technologies